hacs/integration/documentation/content/configuration/options.md

 title: Configuration options
 ---

-_This page assume that you have allready finished the [initial configuration](/docs/configuration/basic)_
+_This page assumes that you have already finished the [initial configuration](/docs/configuration/basic)_

 **This does _not_ apply if you configured HACS with YAML(legacy)**